mojaloop/documentation-artifacts/presentations/July 2020 Community Event/PI 11 Objectives.md

 * Migrate Mojaloop codebases to semantic versioning
 * Evangelize and Harmonize the Mojaloop Version

+## Code Quality and Security
+* Improve data protection measures, introduce a central cryptographic function and improve tools and measures to support the OSS Community

+## DFSP Operational Controls
+* Align technical development of payments manager and payments hub workstreams

 ## PDP - Testing Toolkit
 * Support wider adoption of the testing toolkit by implementers [Have two of the implementation teams use the toolkit by the end of the PI for Hub testing & Onboarding FSPs.]